|Adam D. Lelkes|

 Ph.D.
 DissertationAlgorithms and Complexity Results for Learning and Big Data

 A Confidence-Based Approach for Balancing Fairness and Accuracy.
 With Benjamin Fish and Jeremy Kun.
-To appear in Proceedings of the 2016 SIAM International Conference on Data Mining (SDM 2016).
+In Proceedings of the 2016 SIAM International Conference on Data Mining (SDM 2016).

 Interactive Clustering of Linear Classes and Cryptographic Lower Bounds.
 With Lev Reyzin.
 In Proceedings of the 26th International Conference on Algorithmic Learning Theory (ALT 2015). slides